sheltermanager/asm3/src/static/pages/manual/_sources/animals.rst.txt

 .. image:: images/litter_add.png

-Litter Completion
-^^^^^^^^^^^^^^^^^
+Auto Expiry
+^^^^^^^^^^^

-The system will check all the animals in the litter daily and the moment the last one has left the shelter through any means other than fostering (if the “Foster animals are shelter inventory” option is on), the litter will be cancelled.
-It will also be treated as cancelled if the expiry date is set and passed.
+The system will check all the animals in the litter as part of the overnight batch, and the litter will be automatically given an expiry date in the following scenarios:

-From the Edit Litters screen, you can highlight a litter and call up all the animals in that litter.
-The screen will also show you how many of the litter animals are currently left on the shelter.
+* There are no animals who make up the litter left in the care of the shelter

+* The animals in the litter are older than 6 months